 1. What is it about this behaviour that is bothering me the most?

 This question will allow me to look at the bigger picture to determine whether or not my input or guidance is needed and if so, how it should look.
 If I am bothered because the behaviour is making unnecessary work for me (eg: dumping folded clothes out of drawers) I know I need to set a limit.
 If I am bothered because I am making a judgement of character, then I am projecting and I need to think more carefully about my perspective in the situation.

 2. Where has my critical judgement of this behaviour come from?

 By reflecting upon what it is about the behaviour that stirs something in me, I can recognise what wounds I need to heal or at least come to terms with.
-Once I have recognised the connection between my reactions to certain behaviours and past events, I can distance myself from those feelings in relation to my children.
+Once I have recognised the connection between my reactions to certain behaviours and past events or ingrained beliefs and values, I can distance myself from those feelings in relation to my children.